RichTeaMan/CommandLineParser/Docfx/index.md

 the function gets invoked.
 If a matching function can't be found a message is printed to the console and -1 is returned.

-If the invoke function is successful and returns an integer ParseInteger will return that value.
+If the invoke function is successful and returns an integer ParseCommand will return that value.
 Otherwise it will return 0.